Château de Troussay

-The Château de Troussay is one of the smallest Châteaux of the Loire Valley, and is situated in Cheverny, in the Loir-et-Cher.
+The Château de Troussay is one of the smallest Châteaux of the Loire Valley, France, and is situated in Cheverny, in the Loir-et-Cher.

 Originally a small manor house it belonged to Louis de la Saussaye in the 19th C. Louis was a noted for his work in the preservation of old buildings.
 His 'restoration'of Troussay allowed him to integrate many styles and objects into the building, giving it a very eclectic style.
 It is akin to a 6-year-old whose raided her mother's wardrobe.

 History

 The first building is recorded around 1450, although the oldest existing parts of the structure date from the Renaissance.
 This is when Robert de Bugy, director of the salt storehouses of the region of Blois and squire of King Francis I of France was the recorded owner.
 There are no records of a Lord of Troussay.

 In the 17th century, the building was enlarged with a central body and two wings.
 A magnificent formal French-style garden was laid out behind.
 In 1732, for the first time, the building changed owners: the last Demoiselle de Bugy sold the château to the Pelluys family.
 In 1741 Gabrielle Pulluys married Christophe de Réméon and the château was her dowry.
 Their son, Claude was a companion to Henri IV.

 The family retained the château after the revolution, with no recorded damage.
 The owner was then another Christophe de Réméon who married Marie de la Saussaye.
 They had no children and so the couple adopted the son of François de Paule de la Saussaye and his wife Anne Louise on his father's death in 1815.
 Louis inherited after the death of his uncle in 1828.

 Louis de la Saussaye was a historian of the Loire châteaux, member of the Institut de France and rector of the Académies of Lyon and Poitiers.
 He recognised the problems of protecting the Loire inheritance especially after the destruction of many châteaux in the Revolution.
 A friend of Prosper Mérimée and Félix Duban, he restored the château with the architect Louis de la Morandière and incorporated decoration from other destroyed châteaux, according to his own motto "fort à l'abandon".

 After his death in 1878 the château passed down to his children.

 In 1900 the château was sold to Maurice Delamarre de Monchaux, son of Casimir Delamarre de Mouchaux, Count of Monchaux.
 Maurice had married Isore Hurault de Vibrate in 1896.
 She grew up in Cheverny and wanted to remain close to her family at the Château de Cheverny.
 Maurice died in 1952 and his daughter Elisabeth inherited the château.
 Married to Jacques Marcotte de Sainte-Marie in about 1940, her descendants still own the property.

 Limited areas and the grounds are open to the public.